abogoyavlensky/automigrate/README.md

 ##### Index types

-Second element is a index's type and must be a keyword of available index types:
+Second element is an index's type and must be a keyword of available index types:

 | Field type |
 |------------|